dlang-tour/core/README.md

 ## Systemd Unit

-A systemd unit has been included at [dlang-tour.service](dlang-tour.service) which allows to quickly install a service for systemd enabled distributions like newer Debian/Ubuntu's and CoreOS.
+A systemd unit has been included at [deploy/dlang-tour.service](dlang-tour.service) which allows to quickly install a service for systemd enabled distributions like newer Debian/Ubuntu's and CoreOS.
 Just install this service file and run `systemctl start dlang-tour` to